-How To Make a Guinea Pig Cage Out Of a Dresser
+How To Make a Guinea Pig Cage Out Of a Repurposed Dresser With or Without Drawers

 So, the kids each got a Guinea Pig from Santa this year (grandparents are great, right?!?! ::insert eyeroll here:: ) – so now, we need a good cage for them.
 We saw the cutest ideas to turn an old dresser into a Guinea Pig house so, naturally, I HAD to know how to do it.